Home | For Faculty | Help | About | Webmaster

 "Liberating Sade."
 Yale Journal of Criticism 18.2 (2005): 351-379.

-"An Unworthy Subject: Slaughter, Cannibalism, and Postcoloniality."
-Masculinities and Hong Kong Cinema.
-Eds.
-Laikwan Pang and Day Wong.
-Hong Kong: Hong Kong UP.
+"An Unworthy Subject: Slaughter, Cannibalism, and Postcoloniality," Masculinities and Hong Kong Cinema, ed.
+Laikwan Pang and Day Wong (Hong Kong University Press, 2005): 155-174.

 “John Woo’s Bullet in the Head: Trauma, Identity and Violent Spectacle,” Chinese Films in Focus, ed.
 Chris Berry (London: British Film Institute, 2003).